This article has links to products and services we recommend, which we may make a commission from.

 Address: Ton Payom Market is located behind Chiang Mai University, at the intersection of Suthep Road and Chiang Mai Outer Ring Road, Chiang Mai.

-Pro Tips: This lady is very popular, so get there before 2:00 pm, as she tends to run out.
+Pro Tips: This vendor is very popular, so get there before 2:00 pm, as she tends to run out.

 From the South of China, the dish made its way to Thailand with Chinese Yunnanese Muslims traders on their way to Myanmar.
 That’s why it’s found primarily in the north of Thailand.

-The main ingredients are freshly made the red curry paste, turmeric powder, and curry powder.
+The main ingredients are freshly made red curry paste, turmeric powder and curry powder.
 The coconut curry broth has both boiled and deep fried egg noodles and chicken or beef.